 How was the new name chosen?

-A public call for name ideas December 11-January 31 included an online toolkit to get creativity flowing.
+A public call for name ideas in late 2019 to early 2020 included an online toolkit to get creativity flowing.
 Great Rivers Greenway staff also conducted workshops and pop ups around the city.
 People went online or texted in to submit nearly 1,000 name ideas!
 The criteria for an ideal name included:

 • Specific and unique to St. Louis